Characters: Mass Effect 1 Antagonists And Npcs

 Oh, the Commander and I go way back.

 "You showed me what it meant to be truly extreme.
 I learned that lesson well."

 Shepard's biggest fan.
 Initially appearing on the Citadel in the first game, Conrad wants to be just

 like Shepard, going so far as to try to ask Shepard is s/he will help him become a Spectre.
 He may or may not survive the ensuing reality check.
 Reappears in Mass Effect 2

 , this time wearing a replica of Shepard's armor and trying to be a hero.
 He later appears in Mass Effect 3

 , where his story is fully culminated, and we discover interesting Hidden Depths

 about our favorite Butt Monkey

-- Completely Missing the Point: Several times.
+- Comically Missing the Point: Several times.
 Put a gun up to his head to prove he's not ready for what he's proposing and he'll think you were teaching him how to be an extreme badass in the second game.
 He'll also mention how supportive his wife was and how she even paid for his transportation off world.
 Cue a facepalm from the asari bartender standing behind him.

 - Cruel and Unusual Death: If Shepard tells him to get lost, a news report says he is killed attempting to stop youths from hitching a ride on top of a bus.
 It goes on to say he fell from the bus, hit several passing cars, and landed in the power turbine of a bio-mass recycling facility.
 Ouch.